 - Deleting the apps off of your phone, and

-- Logging out of the website on your computer.
+- Logging out of the social media sites on your computer.

 What does deleting social media do for you?

-But If you delete the social media apps or log out of the website, then it makes it harder to use social media.
+But If you delete the social media apps or log out on the web browser, then it makes it harder to use social media.
 When you get the urge, these barriers force you to slow down and rethink why you’re getting online.
 This is when you pull out your goal and your why to motivate you to continue your break from social media.

 Suddenly, downloading the app or logging back in seem like a lot of work for little to no return.